guillaumebrunerie/Chromiarch-OS/README.md

 anymore.
 This is due to the `powerd` daemon crashing because the hostname of the computer changed after the boot.
-You should either not change the hostname in Archlinux (the hostname is `localhost` by default and cannot be customized) or change the hostname directly in the init scripts of Chrome OS (`/sbin/chromeos_start` and `/etc/hosts`)
+You should either not change the hostname in Archlinux (the hostname is `localhost` by default and cannot be customized) or change the hostname directly in the init scripts of Chrome OS (`/sbin/chromeos_start` and `/etc/hosts`).

+We will now make the system more user-friendly by making it start everything needed automatically at boot.

 Upstart rule
 ------------

-Chrome OS uses upstart as init system.
-You can find all the config files in `/etc/init`.
+Chrome OS uses upstart as init system, and all the config files are in `/etc/init`.
 You can find the new `chromiarchos.conf` upstart job together with this documentation.
 This file defines a new upstart job starting and stopping with the `system-services` meta-job (this means that the job will start at boot, after the normal Chrome OS startup, so that we do not delay the login prompt of Chrome OS).
 The `post-start` snippet is taken from `tty2.conf`, it disables screen blanking for the console `tty3`.
-Finally the rule starts a script called `chromiarchos-run` that you should put in `/usr/local/bin` such that it will stay there between auto-updates.
+Finally the rule starts the `chromiarchos-run` script (described in the next section) that you should put in `/usr/local/bin` such that it will stay there between auto-updates.

 Entering the chroot
 -------------------